Uzukidd/Pixiv-spider/README.md

     cookie = COOKIE,
     UA = UA,
     proxies = PROXIES)
-    #Create a picker by get method
+    # Create a picker by get method

+    # Download images from page 1 to page 2
-    for i in range(5, 6) :
+    for i in range(1, 3) :

         picker.request(i)
         picker.parsing()